penseipublicidade/website/docs/reference/types/boxshadow.md

 ### `blur_radius`

 The standard deviation of the Gaussian to convolve with the shadow's shape.

 Defaults to `0.0.`.

 ### `blur_style`

-The value is [`ShadowBlurStyle`](/docs/reference/types/shadowblurstyle) enum.
-Defaults to `ShadowBlurStyle.NORMAL`.
+Value is of type [`ShadowBlurStyle`](/docs/reference/types/shadowblurstyle) and defaults to `ShadowBlurStyle.NORMAL`.

 ### `color`